project-spinoza/gephi-swiss-army-knife/README.md

 # gephi-swiss-army-knife
-The purpose of this project is to provide a simple and interactive web based platform for visualization, inspired by [Gephi](https://gephi.org/)<br>
+The purpose of this project is to provide a simple and interactive web based graph analysis and visualization platform, inspired by [Gephi](https://gephi.org/)<br>

 <img src="screenshots/spinoza-developer.jpg" width="100" height="80"></img> `we are on it!!!`